Matt Gohdes: Field hockey

 In 2009, Gohdes, Jonathon Charlesworth and Brent Dancer made their national team debut during a five-game test series in Kuala Lumpur, Malaysia against Malaysia.
 He was a member of the national team in 2010.
 That year, he was a member of the team that finished first at the Hockey Champions Trophy.
 In December 2011, he was named as one of twenty-eight players to be on the 2012 Summer Olympics Australian men's national training squad.
-This squad will be narrowed in June 2012.
+This squad was narrowed in June 2012.
 He trained with the team from 18 January to mid-March in Perth, Western Australia.
 In February during the training camp, he played in a four nations test series with the teams being the Kookaburras, Australia A Squad, the Netherlands and Argentina.
 He played for the Kookaburras in their 3–1 victory over the Australian A team in the first round of the competition.
 He scored the team's first goal in the first five minutes of the game.
 He later scored the team's third goal.
 In a game for the Kookaburras against Argentina, his team won 4–0 and he scored a goal.
 He is one of several Queensland based players likely to play in a three-game test series to be played in Cairns, Queensland from 22 to 25 June against the New Zealand's Black Stickss.
 Final Olympic section will occur several days before this test and his inclusion in the series will be contingent upon being selected.

 He was selected for the 2012 Summer Olympics, where Australia won a bronze medal.
 He was part of the Australian team that won gold at the 2014 Commonwealth Games.